by Collyn Rivers

 To avoid caravan weight issues, insist a legal contract includes options within Tare Mass.
 Unless you do, extras are legally within the ‘personal allowance’.
 Ensure the contract specifies every optional extra.
 Require all to be included in the Tare Mass.
 Ensure the contract requires the caravan be weighed in your presence.
 Do this on a Certified public weighbridge.
 Furthermore, compare that weight against claimed Tare Mass.
 There will be minor discrepancies – but within 1% or so.
 Resolve any discrepancy before you finalise paying.

 When you buy through a dealer, that dealer must legally resolve issues.
 The dealer may attempt to pass this off to the maker.
 It is your choice to agree or not.
 Take attempts to deny responsibility to the Dept of Consumer Affairs in your state.

-The above applies to all trailers below 4500 kg – including fifth-wheel caravans.
+The above applies to all trailers below 4500 kg (9920 lb) – including fifth-wheel caravans.